canonical/paas-charm/docs/index.rst

 The documentation for this project
 ----------------------------------

-The documentation is located in a couple of places:
+Documentation for this project is located in a few places:

 1. This site: Documentation related to the product
 2. `Rockcraft <https://documentation.ubuntu.com/rockcraft/en/latest/>`_:
    Documentation related to the OCI image containers
 3. `Charmcraft <https://canonical-charmcraft.readthedocs-hosted.com/en/stable/>`_:
-   Documentation related to the packaged software (charms)
+   Documentation related to the software operators (charms)
 4. Coming soon: Documentation related to development

 In this documentation